noromanba/noromanba.github.io/README.md

 ## Privacy

-This clarifypage is cookie free, but access to 3rd party service.
+This page is cookie free, but used 3rd party services.
 You can block these URL/domain.

 ```
 https://avatars.githubusercontent.com/u/<USER_NUM_ID>?s=<SIZE>